mplacona/androidthings.rocks/_posts/2017-01-02-get-started-with-android-things-today.md

 Running the command above will get your Pi connected to the WiFi.
 If you still have it up on the screen you will see that it gets an IP address assigned to it soon after you run it.
 You can now remove the ethernet cable from it.
 I found that restarting it again is best though as it guarantees the device is not `offline`.

 ## Running your first Hello Things application
 This wouldn't be a complete tutorial if we didn't run an application to make sure Android was actually running on our Raspberry Pi as expected.
+You can continue following this through or just clone this application's repository [here](https://github.com/mplacona/HelloThings).

 In Android Studio, create a new project called `Hello Things`.
 Android Things runs on API 24 and above, so make sure you pick Nougat or above and start that with an empty activity.